"Heavy blow against organized crime" after criminal "kingmakers" tricked into using FBI-run messaging app

 "The results are staggering," FBI Assistant Director Calvin Shivers said Tuesday morning at Europol's headquarters in The Netherlands.

-The French news agency AFP quoted Shivers as saying the FBI had provided criminal groups in more than 100 different countries with about 12,000 devices containing the ANOM app over almost two years, allowing agents to "monitor their communications."
+The U.S. Attorney's Office for the Southern District of California unsealed an indictment Tuesday, charging 17 foreign defendants who administered or distributed the devices with racketeering counts.
+Eight of the defendants were taken into custody Monday night, and the other nine are considered fugitives, officials said.

-Europol said police from a total of 16 countries had carried out raids sparked by evidence from the FBI-monitored smart phones.
+The FBI said they provided more than 300 criminal syndicates in more than 100 different countries with about 12,000 devices.
+The French news agency AFP quoted Shivers as saying the devices containing the ANOM app were distributed over almost two years, allowing agents to "monitor their communications."

 Australian authorities said they arrested 224 people and seized more than four tons of drugs and $35 million in an ongoing operation that dates back three years.
 New Zealand police said they had arrested 35 people and seized drugs and assets worth millions of dollars.